JerryWiltz/nP/README.md

 ## nP-chart

-These are charting routines based on d3. <b>Note, downloading d3 is not required</b>. d3 is inside nPort.

-nP.<b>lineChart</b>(<i> lineChartInputObject = {} </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-chart/src/lineChart.js) A function that draws a rectangular chart or plot. lineChart() will render the graphics in svg.
+nP.<b>lineChart</b>(<i> lineChartInputObject = {} </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-chart/src/lineChart.js) A function that draws a rectangular chart or plot. lineChart() will render the graphics in svg. nPort has an internal subset of d3.
+There is no need to download and include [d3](https://d3js.org/) in your html.
 If you don't provide a svg, linechart() will create one for you.
 The default element ID is "canvas".
 If you provide the svg, <b>you must specify an ID, width, and height attributes</b>, such as:

 ```html
 <svg id="canvas" width="500" height="300"></svg>